valberg/django-view-decorator/README.md

 -----

-**django-view-decorator** aims to be a collection of (opinionated) useful utilities for Django views.
-Mainly function based views.
+**django-view-decorator** is decorator aimed at bringing locality of behaviour to the connection between a URL and a view in Django.

 ## Features